 Britain’s last coal-fired power station set to close in landmark moment

-The UK first started using coal for electricity in 1882 and on September 30 Britain will end its reliance on the fossil fuel.
+The shutdown of Ratcliffe-on-Soar power station in Nottinghamshire puts a full stop on the country’s use of coal for electricity, which began in 1882.

-The UK’s last remaining coal-fired power station is to shut at the end of September, drawing to a close Britain’s 142-year reliance on the fossil fuel to produce electricity.
+The UK’s last remaining coal-fired power station will shut down on Monday, drawing to a close Britain’s 142-year reliance on the fossil fuel to produce electricity.

 Ratcliffe-on-Soar power station has been generating electricity since 1968 via its four coal-fired boilers, eight vast cooling towers and 199-metre tall chimney, which occupies a prominent spot in the East Midlands skyline.